Sample Applicant Rejection Letter and How to Write One

 Provide a reason…

 Humans crave closure.
-Job applicants are no different in this regard.
+Job applicants are the same in this regard.
 You can help soften the blow of a rejection by giving them a little context on their elimination.
 For example:

 …But don’t get too specific

 You’ll notice the example above gives a general explanation without diving into too much detail about the interview process or the reasons for the choice.
-This not only keeps the task of sending rejection letters manageable–you don’t have to personalize them for every single candidate–but it also protects you from potential legal issues.
-Rejected candidates can and do win discrimination lawsuits against companies for all sorts of reasons.
+This not only keeps the task of sending rejection letters manageable–you don’t have to personalize them for every candidate–but also protects you from potential legal issues.
+Rejected candidates can and do win discrimination lawsuits against companies for various reasons.
 The fewer details you spill in your letter, the less material you give a disgruntled applicant who might decide to take legal action.

 Personalize letters for your top finalists

 Form rejection letters are fine for early-stage candidates, especially for positions where you receive an avalanche of applications.
-For those select candidates who make it to the final stages, though, it’s best to personalize your rejection letter or better yet, make it a phone call.
-If you’ve built a good rapport with a candidate, this might be an exception where it makes sense to tell them a little more about why they weren’t the final pick, like if the chosen candidate had a highly relevant piece of experience or a specialized credential that put them above the rest of the pack.
+For those select candidates who make it to the final stages, though, it’s best to personalize your rejection letter or, better yet, make it a phone call.
+Suppose you’ve built a good rapport with a candidate.
+In that case, this might be an exception where it makes sense to tell them a little more about why they weren’t the final pick, like if the chosen candidate had a highly relevant piece of experience or a specialized credential that put them above the rest of the pack.
 Again, it’s all about preserving the candidate relationship and protecting your employer brand.

-Use the tips above in conjunction with the sample rejection letter below to draft up a version that works for your company.
+Use the tips above and the sample rejection letters below to draft a version that works for your company.

 Dear CANDIDATE NAME,